dmcgowan/containerd/cmd/containerd-shim-example-v1/README.md

 tab after `make binaries` if you have not already done so.

  > **_NOTE:_** currently this requires some manual cleanup of the shim process and container

+## How to add your functionality

+Implement the task functions under `task/service.go`